dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 2. `cd docker-flask-app-base-apache2-wsgi-py3`

-3. `sh setup-docker.sh`
+3. `sh docker-setup.sh`

 4. Verify that web app works.
 In browser, open: http://localhost:8888/.
 The webpage (of ***example Flask app***) should appear.

-5. Stop and remove the container created in step 3.
+5. Once done: stop and remove the container and remove the image, created by step 3 (here, you could use run `sh docker-cleanup.sh` or other similar commands).

 <br>